 GITHUB: GitHub is a Web-based Git version control repository hosting service.
 It is mostly used for computer code.
 It offers all the distributed version control and source code management functionality of Git as well as adding its own features.

-Terraform: Terraform is an infrastructure as code software.
-It allows users to define a datacenter infrastructure in a high-level configuration language, from which it can create an execution plan to build the infrastructure in a service provider such as AWS.

-Ansible: Ansible can automate IT environments whether they are hosted on traditional bare metal servers, virtualization platforms, or in the cloud.
-It can also automate the configuration of a wide range of systems and devices such as databases, storage devices, networks, firewalls, and many others.